qmk/qmk_firmware/FAQ-Keymap.md

 ### Apple keyboard Fn
 Not supported.

-Apple keyboard sends keycod for Fn unlike most of other keyboards.
+Apple keyboard sends keycode for Fn unlike most of other keyboards.
-I think you can send Apple Fn key using Appleventer Page 0xff00 and usage 0x0003.
-You have to change HID Report Descriptor, of course.
+I think you can send Apple Fn key using Apple venter specific Page 0xff00 and usage 0x0003.
+But you have to change HID Report Descriptor for this, of course.

 https://opensource.apple.com/source/IOHIDFamily/IOHIDFamily-606.1.7/IOHIDFamily/AppleHIDUsageTables.h